Isaac R. Trimble: Civil War

 At the Battle of Gettysburg, Ewell's Second Corps reached the battlefield in the early afternoon of the first day, July 1, 1863, smashing into the Union XI Corps and driving it south through the town to Cemetery Hill.
-Trimble wrote the following about his encounter with Ewell:
+Years later, Trimble wrote the following about his encounter with Ewell:

 The battle was over and we had won it handsomely.
 General Ewell moved about uneasily, a good deal excited, and seemed to me to be undecided what to do next.
 I approached him and said: "Well, General, we have had a grand success; are you not going to follow it up and push our advantage?"

 He replied that General Lee had instructed him not to bring on a general engagement without orders, and that he would wait for them.

 I said, "That hardly applies to the present state of things, as we have fought a hard battle already, and should secure the advantage gained".
 He made no rejoinder, but was far from composure.
 I was deeply impressed with the conviction that it was a critical moment for us and made a remark to that effect.

 As no movement seemed immediate, I rode off to our left, north of the town, to reconnoitre, and noticed conspicuously the wooded hill northeast of Gettysburg (Culp's), and a half mile distant, and of an elevation to command the country for miles each way, and overlooking Cemetery Hill above the town.
 Returning to see General Ewell, who was still under much embarrassment, I said, "General, There," pointing to Culp's Hill, "is an eminence of commanding position, and not now occupied, as it ought to be by us or the enemy soon.
 I advise you to send a brigade and hold it if we are to remain here."
 He said: "Are you sure it commands the town?"
 [I replied,] "Certainly it does, as you can see, and it ought to be held by us at once."
 General Ewell made some impatient reply, and the conversation dropped.